trinodb/trino.io/ecosystem/clients-intro.md

 Clients allow you to connect to Trino, submit SQL queries, and receive the results.
+Clients can access all [configured data sources in catalogs]({{site_url}}/ecosystem/index.html#data-sources).
 Clients are full-featured applications or libraries and drivers that allow you to connect to any applications supporting that driver or even your own custom application or script.

 Clients include command line tools, desktop applications, web-based applications, and software-as-a-service solutions with features such as